cardano-foundation/CIPs/CIP-????/README.md

 This design is simple, so many tools on the cardano blockchain can adopt it easily and a few have already started to implement it.
 The original CIP-0020 design allowed the addition of new entries like the `"enc":` key for encrypted messages in this CIP.
+There is also for example [CIP-8](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0008), but CIP-8 doesn't really fulfill the simplicity of just providing encrypted messages.
+CIP-8 is focused on Signing, which is not needed for encryption.
+There is no need that everything on Cardano must be difficult.
+Also using such CBOR encoded structures would break all currently implemented transaction message solutions.
+This CIP uses openssl and base64 encoding, and enduser could even copy&paste such text into other tools, etc.

 ## Implementation suggestions

 Wallets/Tools can implement an autodecryption attempt with the default passphrase on such messages, to give the user a more streamlined experience.
 The communication should be done via https or similar to make sure the message cleartext is not exposed again during the transmission.